Family Military Leave

 In addition, the service member must be:

-- deployed for at least 180 days to an area where armed conflict is taking place
+- deployed more than 180 days to an area where armed conflict is taking place

 - a resident of Maine

-- You can take up to 15 days of leave each time the service member is deployed.
+- You can take up to 15 days of leave for each deployment.

 - Your employer does not have to pay you for the time you are away.

-- If you plan to take 5 or more consecutive work days of leave, you have to give 14 days notice to your employer.
+- If you plan to take 5 or more workdays of leave in a row, you must give 14 days’ notice to your job.

-- If you plan to take less than 5 consecutive days of leave, you need to give as much notice as you can.
+- If you plan to take less than 5 days of leave in a row, you need to give as much notice as you can.

-- You need to talk with your employer to try to plan your leave so as to not cause undue disruption.
+- You need to talk with your job to plan your leave to cause a little disruption as you can.

-- Your employer can ask for something in writing from the military to describe the deployment.
+- Your job can ask for something in writing from the military to describe the deployment.

-- Your employer does not have to pay for your benefits (health insurance, etc.) while you are away, but it must allow you to maintain these benefits at your own expense.
+- Your job does not have to pay for your benefits (health insurance, etc.) while you are away, but it must allow you to maintain these benefits at your own expense.

 Find the Maine law here: Title 26 MRSA §814.